MichaelDimmitt/ElixirAutocompleteBugOnMacComputer/README.md

 # ElixirAutocompleteBugOnMacComputer
-The bug is shown the screenshot below the arity numbers are out of order for the hello function:
+The bug is shown the screenshot below:
+(notice that the arity numbers are out of order for the hello function)

 ![example](/terminal_example.png)
 <!--